Hybrid acousto-optical swing-up state control in a quantum dot: Discussion

-We have proposed a new hybrid acousto-optical method for the preparation of exciton and biexciton states in quantum emitters including semiconductor QDs.
-The method is based on the recently introduced swing-up scheme, which had an all-optical implementation.
-Here, we propose to use the acoustic field to modulate the detuning in resonance with the Rabi frequency under off-resonant optical driving.
-This leads to the periodic oscillations of the qubit rotation axis enabling the swing-up behavior of the system.
-Our scheme is adequate for both positive and negative detunings, with the only limitation caused by the availability of needed acoustic field frequencies.
-In agreement with similar evaluations for the all-optical implementation, we have found the scheme to be almost phonon decoherence-free even at elevated temperatures.
-The direct acoustic modulation of the detuning eliminates the need for precise control of two optical pulses present in the original all-optical swing-up implementation.
-More importantly, the scheme can use the acoustic pulse as a trigger for the transition and hence may pave the way for generating entanglement between the emitter and a quantum acoustic mode, leading to subsequent state transfer via an acoustic bus.
+We have proposed a new hybrid acousto-optical method for the preparation of exciton and biexciton states and general charge state control in quantum emitters like semiconductor QDs.
+The method extends the recently introduced swing-up scheme, for which an all-optical implementation was originally proposed.
+Here, we propose to use the acoustic field to directly modulate the detuning in resonance with the Rabi frequency under off-resonant optical driving and show that it leads to the desired coherent qubit evolution.
+Our scheme is suitable for both positive and negative detunings, with the primary limitation being the availability of the required acoustic field frequencies.
+We thus highlight the potential advantage of developing coherent acoustic fields in the THz range.
+In agreement with similar evaluations for the all-optical implementation, we have found that the scheme can be almost phonon decoherence-free even at elevated temperatures.

-\acknowledgments We acknowledge support from the Alexander von Humboldt Foundation in the framework of the Research Group Linkage Program funded by the German Federal Ministry of Education and Research.